 Do Bookies have to pay out by law is a question we often get asked, and the answer is yes.
 However, it’s always important to check the terms and conditions of each bookmaker you bet with, as these may vary greatly in some areas.
 There are also other caveats that may stop bookmakers from paying out, such as when a genuine palpable error has been made.
-There have even been rare occurrences involving collusion between parties that have tried to cheat the bookies that have resulted in the non-payment of winning bets.
+There have even been rare occurrences involving collusion between parties that have tried to cheat the bookies which have resulted in the non-payment of winning bets.

 The Gambling Act Of 2005